 Last but not least, genetics also plays a major role in how the individual regeneration ability turns out to be.

 The worse your regeneration, the more your performance will suffer.

 The worse your regeneration, the more relaxed you should train.

 Are you a bloody beginner?
 Do you already have some experience with strength training?

-Particularly all among you who just started training should limit your sessions to longer duration and low intensity.
+Particularly everybody who just got started training should limit their sessions to longer duration and (relatively) low intensity.